-Chess Pie is an old family favorite that my grandma used to make.
+Chess pie is an old family favorite that my grandma would often make.
 This pie is a rich, creamy, buttery dessert, made with basic pantry items, and is super simple to put together.
 Grandma’s old fashioned chess pie is also known to some as the pantry pie or cornmeal pie.

 What is Chess Pie?

-It seems the big questions about Chess Pie floating around the Internet are how it got its name and where it originated.
+It seems the big questions about chess pie floating around the Internet are how it got its name and where it originated.
 There are so many theories, but after a lot of research, I found several consistent articles that say it came from England and is a southern staple in the United States.
 Another consistency among most articles is that the pie uses very basic ingredients, because there was a point in time when many people could only afford very basic pantry staples.
-Some articles even refer to it as the Pantry Pie.
+Some articles even refer to it as the pantry pie or cornmeal pie.

 ingredients in Chess Pie